MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    - **productsCount** - Int – Only for “ProductsFetch”, the number of products returned by Store.
    - **requestType** - String – Type of StoreKit request.
 Like “ProductsFetch”, “PendingPurchase”, "Restore"
    - **status** - String – Success or Failure, indicating success or failure of the request.
+   - **trialInfo** - String: Bool - Captures trial info of all the products fetched from App Store.
+This will be empty if trial info fetching fails.

 - **Office.iOS.Paywall.StoreKit.RestorePurchase** - This event is triggered for a user who is restoring a previous purchase by clicking on “Restore Previous Purchase” on the paywall control.
 The data is used to measure the performance of the end-to-end paywall experience and help improve purchase reliability.